Can I receive credit for attending ROCKE workshops? Yes! ROCKE offers two options for workshop participants : CDE Clock Hours or Graduate Credit.

 Are there other requirements for earning Graduate Credit?
 You will be required to write a brief (one or two paragraph) summary for each workshop with highlights from the workshop and how you hope to incorporate what you learned into your classroom.
 This should really quick and easy - the entire document should only be one or two pages long!
 This reflection will be due approximately one month after the final workshop.

 How do I register for Graduate Credit?
 There are two steps to register for Graduate Credit.
 First - check in with the Credit Coordinator at the beginning and end of each workshop.
 You will sign an attendance sheet.
 Be sure to have it initialed before you leave at the end of the workshop!
 Second - in December or January, look for an email from the Credit Coordinator with a link to register with Adams State University.
 The link will stay open until grades are posted (approximately six weeks after the final workshop), but don't forget to register before the last workshop!

 Can I register with Adams State in the fall?
-Unfortunately, no. Adams State considers the ROCKE workshops a Spring semester "course" because the final workshop and reflection deadline are in the spring.
-ASU will send the Credit Coordinator a link for registration when the course has been created in their system - keep your eyes peeled for an email with that registration link in December or early January.
+Unfortunately, no. Adams State considers the ROCKE workshops to be a Spring semester "course" because the final workshop and reflection deadline are in the spring.
+ASU will send the Credit Coordinator a link for registration when the course has been created in their system - keep your eyes peeled for an email with theregistration link in December or early January.

 How much does the Graduate Credit cost?
 It is cheap!
 ASU only charges $55 for one graduate credit.